edsandorf/old-edsandorf-website/_pubs/2017-05-18-ocean-and-coastal.md

 category: journal article
 tags: ecosystem services vietnam MPA marine protected areas non market valuation
 image: ocean-and-coastal-management.jpg
+excerpt: It is well-known that operating within the boundaries of a national park provides commercial actors with the opportunity to charge a price premium, though this has to a lesser degree been demonstrated for marine protected areas.
 ---

 It is well-known that operating within the boundaries of a national park provides commercial actors with the opportunity to charge a price premium, though this has to a lesser degree been demonstrated for marine protected areas.
 We estimate national tourists' willingness-to-pay a price premium for boat trips in the Nha Trang Bay Marine Protected Are, Vietnam, using a discrete choice experiment.
 Our results show that tourists are willing to pay an average price premium of 18 USD per trip for a large improvement in environmental quality, and that avoiding the loss of jobs for local fishermen is of minor